-- The student must meet with the instructor no later than two weeks after the end of the semester in which the grade in question was given.
-If the instructor is not available, undergraduate students are to contact the Academic Dean within the same time frame. - If the student is still dissatisfied after meeting with the instructor and/or the Academic Dean, the student must contact the Student/Alumni Services Officer no later than one week after the meeting. - The Student/Alumni Services Officer conducts an investigation that: - Examines the consistency of the instructor's grading scheme. - Does not change the instructor's judgment as to the quality of the student's work. - o Corrects mathematical or mechanical errors that may have been made in grading. - Grades are not changed unless there is clear, convincing, and unequivocal evidence that the grade was calculated in error. - The Student/Alumni Services Officer reports to the student, the instructor, and the Academic Dean, in writing within 10 working days of the investigation. - If the student is still dissatisfied, the student may request a hearing within 10 working days of receipt of the report.
+- The student must meet with the course faculty within five business days after the student is notified of the failing grade. - If the student is dissatisfied after meeting with the course faculty, the student must contact the Student Services Officer no later than five business days after the meeting. - The Student Services Officer conducts an investigation that: - o Examines the consistency of the instructor's grading scheme. - o Does not change the instructor's judgment as to the quality of the student's work. - o Corrects mathematical or mechanical errors that may have been made in grading. - Grades are not changed unless there is clear, convincing, and unequivocal evidence that the grade was calculated in error. - The Student Services Officer reports to the student, the course faculty, and the Academic Dean, in writing within 10 business days of the investigation. - If the student is still dissatisfied, the student may request a hearing within 10 business days of receipt of the report.
 Hearing requests must be in writing and provide pertinent facts and names of individuals leading to the request.